erenmert-2105/Metin2Bot/README.md

 open Metin2 file and pip install libraries

-settings are set at start
+settings are set at start of Metin2 file